mohammadJaliliTorkamani/Face-Emotions-Detector/README.md

 <br/>

 ## Requirements
-- Python (version 3) and pip: Follow [this link](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-an-ubuntu-20-04-server) to install python3 and pip library on your computer.
+- Python3 and pip: Follow [this link](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-an-ubuntu-20-04-server) to install python3 and pip library on your computer.

 - OpenCV: